NNPC records $490.03m crude export sales in Feb – The Sun Nigeria

 Uche Usim, Abuja

-The Nigerian National Petroleum Corporation (NNPC) at the weekend released its Monthly Financial and Operations Report (MFOR), where it announced a total crude oil and gas export sale of $490.03million in February 2019; which is 32.45 per cent higher than the previous month’s sale.
+The Nigerian National Petroleum Corporation (NNPC), at the weekend released its Monthly Financial and Operations Report (MFOR), and announced a total crude oil and gas export sale of $490.03million in February 2019; which is 32.45 per cent higher than the previous month’s sale.

-The Spokesman of the national oil company, Mr. Ndu Ughamadu, who made the disclosure in a statement said crude oil export sales contributed $350.29million (71.48 per cent) of the dollar transactions compared with $240.23million contribution in the previous month.
+Spokesman of the national oil company, Mr. Ndu Ughamadu, who made the disclosure in a statement at the weekend, said crude oil export sales contributed $350.29million (71.48 per cent) of the dollar transactions compared to $240.23million contribution in the previous month.

-The report announced a 40 per cent drop in recorded cases of oil pipeline vandalism in February, 2019 when compared with the reported incidents of January 2019.
+The report also announced a 40 per cent drop in recorded cases of oil pipeline vandalism in February, 2019, when compared with the reported incidents of January 2019.

-A breakdown of the report indicated that in February 2019, a total of 137 pipeline points were vandalized which translates to 40 per cent drop from the 230 points vandalized in January 2019.
-It was revealed that Mosimi-Ibadan petroleum products pipeline accounted for 72 per cent of the breaks while Kaduna, Port-Harcourt, Warri and Gombe lines made up the remaining 28 per cent.
+A breakdown of the report indicated that in February 2019, a total of 137 pipeline points were vandalised translating to 40 per cent drop from the 230 points vandalised in January 2019.
+It further revealed that Mosimi-Ibadan petroleum products pipeline accounted for 72 per cent of the breaks, while Kaduna, Port-Harcourt, Warri and Gombe lines made up the remaining 28 per cent.

 The report attributed the drop in the line break to efforts by NNPC, the local communities and other stakeholders to reduce and eventually eliminate pipeline vandalism.

-On petrol consumption, the report said 1.27bn litres translating to 45.53million liters/day was supplied for the month.
+On petrol consumption, the report said 1.27billion litres translating to 45.53million liters/day was supplied for the month.

 Leave a Reply